 If you have been involved in a limited visibility accident, then you can seek professional help from Illinois motorcycle collision lawyers about your legal rights.
 Illinois motorcycle collision lawyers are here to help you understand your rights during this difficult time.
 Whether you want to know if you have a valid cause of action or may pursue a settlement, our lawyers can perform a case evaluation of your claim.

 What Causes a Limited Visibility Motorcycle Accident?

-It is important for drivers to understand the common causes of limited visibility accidents and to try to avoid becoming one of them.
+It is essential for drivers to understand the common causes of limited visibility accidents and to try to avoid becoming one of them.
 Drivers usually cause these serious accidents through distracted driving or negligence on the road.
-A driver may have had one too many drinks and think that he or she can drive safely on the road.
+A driver may have had one too many drinks and thought that he or she could drive safely on the road.
 A driver may be texting while driving and fail to see a motorcycle in the other lane.
 Here are some of the other common causes of limited visibility accidents:

 - Driver inattention due to texting while driving, talking on cell phones, surfing the Internet or listening to loud music

-- Driver inattention due to very common causes like conversing with others in a vehicle
+- Driver inattention due to prevalent causes like conversing with others in a vehicle

 - Fatigued driving